jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 of physical force to prevent injustice.

-If you're looking for a life-changing code, "staying out of fights" would certainly change the lives of some people.
+If you're looking for a life-changing code, "staying out of fights" would certainly change the lives of a lot of people.
 But I'm going to guess that you've probably figured that out on your own.
 Unless you're unwisely putting yourself in situations where violence is expected, it isn't too hard to refrain from violence.